R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/ElectricalMotorsBranches/Motor Placement.md

 ### Integration Challenges:

 - **Packaging Constraints:**
     - Limited space within the vehicle chassis presents challenges for integrating electric motors while optimising passenger and cargo space.
-Engineers must carefully consider packaging constraints and design solutions that balance performance with practicality.
+Engineers must carefully consider these constraints and design solutions that balance performance with practicality.
 - **Thermal Management:**
     - Efficient thermal management is essential for maintaining optimal operating temperatures of electric motors.
 Placement decisions must account for heat dissipation requirements and airflow considerations to prevent overheating and ensure long-term reliability.